snowplow/snowplow-rdb-loader/README.md

 RDB Loader (previously known as StorageLoader) is a Scala application that runs in background, discovering [data][shred], produced by RDB Shredder from SQS queue and loading it into one of possible [storage targets][targets].

+### RDB Stream Shredder (experimental)

+An application similar to RDB Shredder, but working without Apache Spark or EMR and reading directly from Kinesis Stream.
+Only Shredder or Stream Shredder should be used.

 ## Find out more